Southampton 1-2 Brighton: Leandro Trossard winner moves Seagulls three points clear of Premier League drop

 - Lewis Dunk has now scored 20 league goals for Brighton (excluding play-offs), with 15 of those being converted via headers.

-- Brighton's Pascal Groß has become the fourth German to record 20 assists in the Premier League, after Mesut Özil (54), Leroy Sané (28) and Dietmar Hamann (22); 11 of his 20 assists have been for headed goals.
+- Brighton's Pascal Gross has become the fourth German to record 20 assists in the Premier League, after Mesut Ozil (54), Leroy Sané (28) and Dietmar Hamann (22); 11 of his 20 assists have been for headed goals.

 - Southampton's Che Adams has scored in three consecutive appearances for the first time in the Premier League, while this is his longest scoring streak in league competition since February 2019 (six for Birmingham).